 Thanks for stopping by to check out the DIY Bed Frame Tutorial!
-In this article you will learn how to make a super simple bed frame for a fraction of what you’d pay at a furniture store.
+In this article you will learn how to make bed frame for a fraction of what you'd pay at a furniture store.
 This bed frame is made out of everyday construction grade lumber available at Home Depot or your local lumber yard.
 The natural color of the cedar really pops with the Minwax Clear Semi-Gloss Polyurethane I used to protect the wood and give it a beautiful finish.
 The plans are for a Queen size bed but you can easily modify the width to fit different sized mattresses.

 This project is sponsored by Minwax and I was compensated to create this project.
 I only promote products I truly believe in and would recommend to my friends and family.
 Minwax is one of those products.
 I've been using their stains and sealers for years.
 They have all sorts of stain and sealer options.

 I now have plans for Twin, Full, and Queen sized Beds!

 Qty 1: Box of qty 100 – 2 1/2 inch long pocket hole screws

 Qty 8: 3 inch long wood screws

 Qty 1: Box of 1 1/4 inch nails for nail gun – 16 or 18 gauge